tuta2/youth-program/README.md

 # YOUTH PROGRAM APP

-This is a youth program app to display inforation and tabulate them in an editable and printable format.
+This is a youth program app to display information and tabulate them in an editable and printable format.